1. Introduction

 for (const accessControl of acr.memberAccessControls)

-for (const policy of accessControl.apply)
+for (const policy of accessControl.appliedPolicies)

-return policies
+return effectivePolicies

 }

-6.2.
+6.3.
 Granted Access Modes

-- A satisfied policy allows the Access Mode; and
+- a satisfied policy allows the Access Mode; and,

-- No satisfied policy denies the Access Mode.
+- no satisfied policy denies it.

-6.2.1.
+6.3.1.
 Granted Access Modes example

 The following example authorization graph means that access to resource X is controlled by Policy B and Policy C. Depending on the satisfaction of Policies B and C, different access modes will be granted.